PradhakshanaD/portfolio/README.md

 I am a data enthusiast with a passion for solving complex problems through insightful data analysis and visualization.
-With a Master's degree in Data Science from the University at Buffalo, I have acquired a strong foundation in statistical data mining, Bayesian networks, machine learning, and programming languages such as Python and R. My educational background, coupled with hands-on experience as a Student Assistant for the CDA 532 course "Statistical Data Mining 2," has equipped me with the skills and knowledge to tackle diverse data challenges.
+With a Master's degree in Data Science from the University at Buffalo, I offer a robust skill set in data analysis and a keen enthusiasm for leveraging insights to propel business growth.
+My coursework include statistical data mining, DBMS, machine learning, and programming languages such as Python and R. My educational background, coupled with hands-on experience as a Student Assistant for the CDA 532 course "Statistical Data Mining 2," has equipped me with the skills and knowledge to tackle diverse data challenges.
+I excel in distilling complex metrics into visually appealing reports to drive business strategies forward.

 ## Education